ChadChapman/DjangoRestFramework/README.md

-# DjangoRestFramework
+# Django Rest Framework Python3 Walkthrough
-moving from monolith Django apps to using a RESTful API
+a personal project moving from monolith Django apps to using a RESTful API

 Django Rest Framework is great and love the project.
 However, the quickstart docs use virtualenv and py2.X.X and I try not to roll like that.